Mehreengull/Manual_QA_Portfolio/README.md

-# 📋 Manual QA Portfolio – Test Documentation Samples
+# 📋 Manual QA Portfolio

 Hi! 👋 I'm a **QA Engineer with 3.5+ years of experience** in **Software Testing**, specializing in **test documentation**, **bug reporting**, and **test planning**.